-1.Verification Statement (or Declaration of Intent to Complete): Submitted to DICAS by your DPD Program Director (This form demonstrates completion of your Didactic Program in Dietetics requirements and it is important to let your DPD Director know that you are applying in the Fall match.
+1.Verification Statement (or Declaration of Intent to Complete): Submitted to DICAS by your DPD Program Director (This form demonstrates completion of your Didactic Program in Dietetics requirements and it is important to let your DPD Director know that you are applying in the Spring match.
 The Verification Form must be dated AFTER the conferral date of your Bachelor's Degree.

 2. Bachelor's Degree or Higher: From a US regionally-accredited college or university or a foreign equivalent.
 Transcripts are submitted through DICAS.If you are planning to start the Internship close to your DPD or undergraduate regree requirements, you must confirm with your college Registrar that your Bachelor's degree will be posted to your transcript by the start date of our Orientation (see Calendar tab).
 If that is not going to be the case, please click here.
 All foreign degrees must be translated and evaluated by an agency approved by the Commission on Dietetic Registration.
 For a list of agencies, click here.